SharePoint/sp-dev-docs/docs/general-development/how-to-create-a-vss-requestor-for-use-with-sharepoint.md

 ---
-title: How to Create a VSS requestor for use with SharePoint ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: 63b3145b-ece2-4acf-b58a-fd8b50303030
+title: Create a VSS requestor for use with SharePoint ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: 63b3145b-ece2-4acf-b58a-fd8b50303030
 ---

-# How to: Create a VSS requestor for use with SharePoint
+# Create a VSS requestor for use with SharePoint

- **Summary:** Learn about how to create a requestor for use with the Volume Shadow Copy Service (VSS) writer for Microsoft SharePoint.
+Learn about how to create a requestor for use with the Volume Shadow Copy Service (VSS) writer for Microsoft SharePoint.

 ## Writing a requestor

 The process of writing a requestor for backing up and restoring SharePoint Foundation by using VSS is the same as that for writing a requestor for any other Windows-based application such as Microsoft SQL Server or Microsoft Exchange Server.
 Developers of backup applications should follow the procedures outlined in the  [Volume Shadow Copy Service Overview](http://msdn.microsoft.com/en-us/library/aa384649%28VS.85%29.aspx) and [Volume Shadow Copy API Reference](http://msdn.microsoft.com/en-us/library/aa384648%28VS.85%29.aspx) to build applications that can properly back up and restore SharePoint Foundation data.